 Tomoya borrowed a/the science textbook from Seth.

-In these sentences, we can see how the agent of the actual action is the same as the starting point of a transfer.
+In these sentences, we can see how the agent of the action is the same as the starting point of a transfer.
 In Ex.
 1, the person giving knowledge of English is Seth, and the receiver is Yuri.
 In Example 2, Seth is the one actually giving the book and Tomoya is the end point of the physical transfer.
-How, though, would we explain starting points of a physical or mental transfer assuming this is the correct way to describe it?
+Not all "transfers" are physical, however.

 Momoka was praised by her boss.

 Let's assume, then, that the actual motivation for when you can use both has to deal with the kind of recipient.
 The agent would still be the person doing the action and then we would have direct and indirect recipients possible.
 We see that if there is only an indirect recipient in the sentence, から cannot be used.